Meadowsys/wiwi/README.md

 ## Platform support

-This crate will only _officially_ support macOS and Linux.
-Windows support will only be on best effort basis.
-This does not mean I don't want to support Windows though!
-Just that my ability to do so is going to be lesser than unix platforms.
-Still do submit issues though, and you can PR me if you'd like!
+This crate will only _officially_ support macOS and Linux, on 64-bit platforms.

+So far we have tried to be aware of 32-bit platforms, although no tests are being run for them at this moment.
+We compile error on 16-bit platforms, as we highly doubt that there will be a need to compile this library on those targets; however, do file an issue or a PR if you need to do it, we'd rather do it correct than ship compiling but half working code, and would be happy to add support!

+Windows support is roughly the same as the above.
+We aren't running tests on windows at the moment.
+We would like to support windows as well, but our ability to do so would be limited at best.
+As with 16-bit platforms, please do file issues or PRs if you find an issue or need support for something that doesn't work on windows at the moment.